Terminal illness: Supporting a terminally ill loved one

 What else can I do for my loved one?

 You can encourage your loved one to talk about his or her life.
 For instance, ask your loved one to talk about how he or she met his or her mate.
-You may be amazed at the stories your loved one has to share.
+You might be amazed at the stories your loved one has to share.
+Talking about memories can also help affirm that your loved one's life mattered and that he or she will be remembered.
 Consider recording your conversations as a way of honoring the memory of your loved one.

 Is it important to keep a vigil by my loved one when he or she is near death?